Tensor category equivariant KK-theory: Cuntz's picture and the categorical aspect of KKC -theory

 \subsection{Universality of the \texorpdfstring{$\KK^\sC$}{KKC}-functor}

-Let us introduce the following three categories of $\sC$-C*-algebras: \begin{itemize} \item The category $\Corr^\sC_{\rm es}$ of separable $\sC$-C*-algebras and unitary equivalence classes of essential proper $\sC$-Hilbert bimodules. \item The category $\Calg^\sC$ of separable $\sC$-C*-algebras and cocycle $\sC$-$\ast$-homomorphisms. \item The subcategory $\Ctriv^\sC$ of $\Calg^\sC$ consisting of separable endomorphism $\sC$-C*-algebras and $\sC$-$*$-homomorphisms (with trivial cocycle). \end{itemize} They are all essentially small categories.
+We consider the following three categories of $\sC$-C*-algebras: \begin{itemize} \item The category $\Corr^\sC_{\rm es}$ of separable $\sC$-C*-algebras and unitary equivalence classes of essential proper $\sC$-Hilbert bimodules (\cref{defn:category.CorrC}). \item The category $\Calg^\sC$ of separable $\sC$-C*-algebras and cocycle $\sC$-$\ast$-homomorphisms (\cref{defn:category.Calg}). \item The subcategory $\Ctriv^\sC$ of $\Calg^\sC$ consisting of separable endomorphism $\sC$-C*-algebras and $\sC$-$*$-homomorphisms (with trivial cocycle). \end{itemize} They are all essentially small categories.

 We have canonical functors

 where the last functor $\KK^\sC $ is given by $\KK^\sC(\sfE, \phi,\bbmv) := [\sfE, \phi,\bbmv] \in \KK^\sC(A,B)$.
 We use the same letter $\KK^\sC$ for the compositions $\Calg^\sC \to \Kas^\sC$ and $\Ctriv^\sC \to \Kas^\sC$.